Reducing newborn deaths in Ethiopia

 VSO volunteers have played a central role in establishing the units, then reducing their involvement so that locally-trained staff can take over full responsibility.

-Not only has the number of babies who die in the first 28 days decreased by 40% - there has been a huge increase in demand and usage of the hospitals.
+Not only has the number of babies dying decreased, but there has also been a huge increase in demand and usage of the hospitals.

-The number of mothers bringing their babies to be admimtted to hospitals has increased by half.
+The number of mothers bringing their babies to be admitted to hospitals has increased by half.

 An independent evaluation has found that VSO’s approach to newborn care in Ethiopia is “affordable, well accepted by hospital management and integrated into existing hospital routines, which all help guarantee the project’s sustainability”.